 I am an interdisciplinary historian of innovation; engineering studies; and the emerging nexus of science, engineering, art, and design (SEAD).
 I teach at Virginia Tech as an associate professor of Science, Technology, and Society.
 My current book project, Every American an Innovator, charts the rise of “innovation expertise” from the 1960s to the present, supported by NSF award #1354121 and by the Lemelson Center for the Study of Invention and Innovation.
-I am also the co-editor of a forthcoming volume with MIT Press, which integrates critical and practical perspectives on cultivating innovators.
+I also am the co-editor with Eric S. Hintz and Marie Stettler Kleine of the volume Does America Need More Innovators?
+(MIT 2019), which integrates critical and practical perspectives on cultivating innovators.

-My first book, Engineers for Change: Competing Visions of Technology in 1960s America, was the inaugural volume in the MIT Press Engineering Studies series.
+My first book, Engineers for Change: Competing Visions of Technology in 1960s America, (MIT 2012) was the inaugural volume in the MIT Press Engineering Studies series.
 The book explores the history of the US engineering profession in the postwar era, focusing particularly on engineers’ struggles over social responsibility.
-My essays and reviews have appeared in The Atlantic, IEEE Spectrum, Science, Technology and Culture, and the Washington Post.
+I am now a co-editor of this series, and always looking for promising manuscripts.
+My essays and reviews have appeared in The Atlantic, Chronicle of Higher Education, IEEE Spectrum, Science, and the Washington Post.

 At Virginia Tech, I am a senior fellow of the Institute for Creativity, Arts, and Technology (ICAT), and a co-founder of the Human-Centered Design Interdisciplinary Graduate Education Program, in which I teach graduate seminars for students from a wide range of disciplinary backgrounds to critically interrogate the meaning and practices of innovation.
 I also have affiliated appointments in the departments of History and Engineering Education.